 Ethosuximide is an anticonvulsant succinimide, chemically designated as alpha-ethyl-alpha-methyl-succinimide, with the following structural formula:

-Each Ethosuximide capsule contains 250 mg Ethosuximide, USP.
-Also contains: polyethylene glycol 400, NF.
-The capsule contains D&C yellow No. 10; FD&C red No. 3; gelatin, NF; glycerin, USP; and sorbitol.
+Each Ethosuximide capsule for oral administration contains 250 mg Ethosuximide, USP.
+Also contains: polyethylene glycol.
+The capsule contains FD&C yellow No. 6, gelatin, glycerin, and purified water.

 Ethosuximide - Clinical Pharmacology